-- Step 7: Two-Part Evaluation Process This two-part approach focuses on both performance and learning for the student's professional development - 1.
-The Supervisor will introduce the Evaluation Form to the Student Employee.
-(Appendix F) - 2.
+- Step 7: The Supervisor will introduce the Evaluation Form to the Student Employee.
+(Appendix F) - 1.
 Supervisor explains to the Student Employee that they will rate their performance at the end of a predetermined time.
 Then the student fills out their rating and gives their comments.
-(Performance Evaluation tool). - 3.
-Supervisor fills out their portion of the Evaluation. - 4.
+(Performance Evaluation tool). - 2.
+Supervisor fills out their portion of the Evaluation. - 3.
 In the final evaluation process, the Student Employee and the Supervisor meet to discuss the student's performance and their reflection on the two selected NACE Career Readiness Competencies.